 Typically, Tax Credit rents in urban markets are set 10% or more below achievable market rents to ensure that a LIHTC project will have a sufficient flow of tenants.
 In more rural settings, such as the subject site, a market rent advantage below 10.0% is often acceptable as Tax Credit product often represents some of the most desirable rental housing opportunities available within these areas.
-Regardless, the subject's market rent advantages ranging from 30.7% to 31.7% indicate the subject project will represent a significant value within the market.
+Regardless, the subject's market rent advantages ranging from 26.5% to 29.0% indicate the subject project will represent a significant value within the market.
+Note, however, that the subject rents must also be competitive with existing comparable LIHTC product in the market.
+As illustrated and discussed in Section H, the subject's proposed LIHTC rents will generally be the highest in the market, relative to similar unit types offered among the comparable LIHTC properties.
+As such, the subject's LIHTC rents would need to be lowered in the event Rental Assistance (RA) was lost and the property had to operate exclusively under the LIHTC guidelines, despite the strong market rent advantages.
+In reality, the subject project will retain RA and a Private Rental Assistance (PRA) subsidy will be provided by the developer to all current unassisted tenants at the property, which will ensure the property continues to represent a significant value.